TheHelmholtz/thehelmholtz.github.io/about.md

 I am HOU Yunqing:
 {% include icon-github.html username="hyqneuron" %} {% include icon-linkedin.html pagename="hou-yunqing" %}.

 I write about neurally-inspired methods of machine learning in this blog.
-I've been a believer of the connectionist approach for about half of my life.
-And I am still passionate about the statistical principles underlying attention and memory.
+I've been a connectionist for half of my life.

-> Disclaimer: I am inexperienced in research and I am still learning.
-I very much appreciate people who point out my
+I'm still passionate about how the brain works, and its underlying statistical principles.

-> mistakes.
+I am inexperienced and still learning.
+I very much appreciate people who point out my mistakes.

 ## Research direction

-* Approximate + Exact Inference
+* Approximate + exact inference
-* Discrete Entity Modelling
+* Discrete entity modelling
-* Attention and Memory
+* Attention and memory
 * Binding

 See [Research Direction](/direction) for details.